ollylomax/Plant-Palace---User-Centric-Frontend-Development-Milestone-Project/README.md

 ## Testing
+The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors.
+Both returned **no errors** for every page.

+WAVE was used for contrast testing and returned **no contrast errors** for every page.

+Lighthouse was used for performance, accessibility and SEO testing and returned scores of **90-100** for every page.

+- ## Testing User Stories from User Experience (UX) Section

     - ### First Time Visitor Goals
         - **As a First Time Visitor I want to navigate seamlessly through the site**<br>
         A clear and intuitive navigation menu is present on the header in order to guide the user to and through each page of the website.

         - **As a First Time Visitor I want to know more about the shop and understand their journey**<br>
         A store introduction of the shop is displayed on the home page aswell as a clear navigation path to a dedicated **Our Story** page which shows the journey of the owners and shop in detail.

         - **As a First Time Visitor I want to see the store in more detail to know whether I’d like to visit**<br>
         The exterior of the shop is shown at the top of the **Plants** page as well as an extensive range of plants to entice the user to visit.

         - **As a First Time Visitor I want to know the store’s opening hours**<br>
         The opening hours are clearly tabulated and displayed on the **Find Us** page.

-    - **As a First time Visitor I want to find out what plants are on sale and advice on plant upkeep**<br>
+        - **As a First time Visitor I want to find out what plants are on sale and advice**<br>
-    An array of plants are shown on the **Plants** page with advice on upkeep.
-Progress bars are also displayed for aesthetics and to improve the user experience representing how much or how little each plant need sunlight and watering.
+        An array of plants are shown on the **Plants** page with advice on upkeep in addition to a gallery of stocked plants below.

+    - ### Returning Visitor Goals
+        - **As a Returning Visitor I want to I want to be able to contact the company with a personal query**<br>
+        A dedicated form with three query categories is incorporated on the Find Us page.
+In addition to this, a 'Contact Us' anchor on the footer links directly to the aforementioned form position on the page.

         - **As a First time Visitor  I want to navigate to their social media sites so I can follow them**<br>
-    A full list of social media links with icons are clearly displayed on the footer which open the platforms in a new browser window.
+        A full list of social media links with icons are clearly displayed on the footer which open the platforms in new browser windows.

-- ### Returning Visitor Goals
-    - **As a Returning Visitor I want to I want to be able to contact the company with a bespoke question**<br>

-    - **As a Returning Visitor I want to find community links**<br>

         - **As a Returning Visitor I want general advice on plant upkeep**<br>
+        Plant maintenance advice is clearly provided on the Plants page for many species of house plant.
+Progress bars are also displayed for aesthetics and to improve the user experience representing how much or how little each plant needs sunlight and watering.

-    - **As a Returning Visitor I want to find out of there are any new in-store discounts/offers available**<br><br>
+        - **As a Returning Visitor I want to find out of there are any new in-store discounts/offers available**<br>
+        On the Home page users are instantly met with a callout form to receive a discount in store upon submission of name and email address to a mailing list.

+    - ### Frequent User Goals

+        - **As a Frequent User I want to sign up to the mailing list so that I’m informed of any new plants on sale and/or advice given as well as any major website changes**<br>
+        The opportunity to sign up to the mailer is easily visible immediately upon loading the Home page.
+The anchor link on the footer provides another opportunity if the user lands on a separate page.
+Updates on website changes as well as marketing material will be sent out periodically.

+        - **As a Frequent User I want to check to see if there are any newly added plants stocked**<br>
+        Having signed up to the mailer, regular emails alerting recipients to newly stocked plants can be sent out via mailer and/or announced on the small plants section at the bottom of home page.

+        - **As a Frequent User I want to check to see if there is any advice on any new plants**<br>
+        Having signed up to the mailer, regular emails can be sent to recipients with articles on particular species of house plant and how best to look after them.

+        - **As a Frequent User I want to check back on plant maintenance after I’ve purchased in the store**<br>
+        The site is able to be expanded upon to add every stocked plant to the Plants page with applicable advice from the owners.
+Customers can check back and/or be alerted by mailer to see relevant advice on plants they purchased in store.